dubey2k/parse_text/README.md

 ### Text Format for Detection

-URL : "This https://www.google.com/ will be detected as URL and navigate you to browser"
+URL    : Automatically detects when an URL is included in the text and navigate you to Browser

-Email : "This example@email.com will be detected as email and navigate you to email app with sample subject and body"
+Email  : Automatically detects when an email is included in the text and navigate you to Email

-Mobile : "This +919898989898 and 9898989898 will be detected as Phone Number and navigate you to Dialer"
+Mobile : Automatically detects when a mobile number is included in the text

-Bold : "This \*Sample Text\* will be Bold"
+Bold   : enclose your text in '*' e.g: \*Bold Text\*

-Italic : "This \_Sample Text\_ will be Italic"
+Italic : enclose your text in '_' e.g: \_Bold Text\_

-Cross : "This ~Sample Text~ will be Cross"
+Cross  : enclose your text in '~' e.g: \~Bold Text\~

 ### Simple use